-Unless defined otherwise, all technical and scientific terms used herein have the same meaning as commonly understood by one of ordinary skill in the art to which this invention belongs.
+Unless defined otherwise, all technical and scientific terms used herein have the same meaning as commonly understood by one of ordinary skill in the art to which this 45 invention belongs.
 Unless mentioned otherwise, the techniques employed or contemplated herein are standard methodologies well known to one of ordinary skill in the art.
 The materials, methods and examples are illustrative only and not limiting.
-The following is presented by way of illustration and is not intended to limit the scope of the invention.
+The following is presented by way of illustration and does not limit the scope of the invention.

-DETAILED DESCRIPTION OF THE INVENTION
+DETAILED DESCRIPTION

-The invention provides nucleic acids and methods useful for altering lignin structure and/or the lignin content in plants.
+The invention provides nucleic acids and methods useful 55 for altering lignin structure and/or the lignin content in plants.
 Plants with such altered lignin structure/content are more easily and economically processed into useful products such as biofuels and paper.